 Another ART treatment study looking at pregnancy outcomes in patients receiving acupuncture on the day of embryo transfer vs. two days after the transfer, showed higher pregnancy rates in both groups when compared to control.
 The pregnancy rate is especially higher in the group that received acupuncture on the day of transfer (Westergaard et al., 2006).

 To strengthen the support for acupuncture’s effectiveness as an adjunct therapy for women receiving IVF treatment, Rosenthal and Anderson also found improved rates of pregnancy in the acupuncture treatment group.
 In addition, they recommend practitioners who provide acupuncture as an adjunct therapy for IVF to stay updated with IVF protocol changes (Rosenthal and Anderson, 2007).

-In explaining how acupuncture affects fertility, The Journal of Chinese Medicine emphasizes that acupuncture benefits fertility in improving quality of the eggs by acting on the ovaries and the reproductive hormonal system.
+In explaining how acupuncture affects fertility, The Journal of Chinese Medicine emphasizes that acupuncture benefits fertility in improving the quality of the eggs by acting on the ovaries and the reproductive hormonal system.
 This enhancement of fertilization environment increases rates of conception (Maughan and Zhai, 2017).

 The American Pregnancy Association encourages using acupuncture to improve pregnancy rates.
-Through its effects on ovarian and follicular function, and increased blood flow to the endometrium, acupuncture increases chances of conception with very little risk (American Pregnancy Association, 2016).
+Through its effects on ovarian and follicular function and increased blood flow to the endometrium, acupuncture increases chances of conception with very little risk (American Pregnancy Association, 2016).

 What About Studies Showing No Benefit of Acupuncture for Infertility?